matrix-io/Arm-DevDay-2019/README.md

+🚨THIS GUIDE HAS BEEN DEPRECATED🚨

+The [Snips Console has been closed](https://forum.snips.ai/t/important-message-regarding-the-snips-console/4145) and cannot be used anymore.

 # MATRIX Workshop
 This repository contains all the steps needed to set up and follow our Workshop for Arm DevDay.
 All the code used in our workshop will be added